end2endzone/BitReader/README.md

 # Platforms #

-win32Arduino has been tested with the following platform:
+BitReader has been tested with the following platform:

   * Linux x86/x64
   * Windows x86/x64